International Committee for the Promotion of Chinese Industrial Cooperatives

 2. The secretary-general shall be in charge of the work of the Secretariat, and perform the administrative regulations formulated by the Executive Board;

-3. Work out the annual work plan and quarterly work schedule, and submit them to the Executive Board for discussion and approval.
+3. Work out the annual work plan, quarterly work schedule and budget, and submit them to the Executive Board for discussion and approval.

 4. Report to the Executive Board of the work and fiscal situation;